Ganon: The Legend of Zelda series

 Ganon made his first appearance in the original NES video game The Legend of Zelda in 1986 in the form of a blue monstrous pig.
 The game established the character's desire for power, which was reiterated in subsequent games.
 The storyline involves Ganon invading Hyrule with his army and stealing the Triforce of Power.
 To prevent him from obtaining the Triforce of Wisdom, Princess Zelda scatters the eight pieces across the kingdom.
-Link is then sent on a quest to retrieve the eight fragments and finally defeats Gannon using a silver arrow.
+Link is then sent on a quest to retrieve the eight fragments and finally defeats Ganon using a silver arrow.
 The second entry in the Zelda series, which is titled Zelda II: The Adventure of Link, does not feature the physical presence of Ganon, but his image appears in the final game over screen, signifying his return.

 He was reintroduced in the Super Nintendo Entertainment System game A Link to the Past.
 It expands on Ganon's backstory by revealing that he used to be a man named Ganondorf, the leader of a group of thieves, who enters the Sacred Realm and steals the Triforce, which plunges the Sacred Realm into darkness.
 After he is sealed in the Dark World, Link and Zelda are sent there by the wizard Agahnim, who is an avatar used to contain Ganon's spirit.
 Once Link defeats Agahnim in the Dark World, Ganon rises from his body and turns into a bat.
 He is finally defeated by Link at the Pyramid of Power.
 In Link's Awakening, the fourth Shadow Nightmare that Link faces in the final boss battle is based on Ganon from A Link to the Past.

 Ocarina of Time, which was released for the Nintendo 64, introduced the character in his humanoid form as Ganondorf, the king of the Gerudo thieves, expanding upon the backstory in A Link to the Past.
 Ganondorf schemes to take the Triforce from the Sacred Realm in order to conquer Hyrule and, after a young Link is put in a seven-year sleep, Link wakes as an adult to discover that Ganondorf is now ruling over Hyrule.
 After stealing the Triforce, Ganondorf's evil heart breaks it into three pieces, with Ganondorf keeping the Triforce of Power.
 In the final boss fight, Link and Ganondorf battle at Ganon's Castle, but before the fight is over, he transforms into his beast form, Ganon.
 He is finally defeated by Link and sealed in the Dark Realm.